xTunner/frontend/resources/assets/docs/ios.md

 ```

 We have found the taking the recommended action (re-trying the test) is not
-effecive.
+effective.
 Instead, we have had good success working around this bug in the
 simulator by using [`xctool`](https://github.com/facebook/xctool) for building
 and testing Xcode projects instead of `xcodebuild`.